-He has served on the Louisiana Military Advisory Council since 2012 and has been a member of the Louisiana Municipal Association since 1987, serving as an executive board member since 2011 and the Distirct “D” Vice President since 2012.
+He has served on the Louisiana Military Advisory Council since 2012, and has been a member of the Louisiana Municipal Association since 1987, serving as an executive board member from 2011-2015 and the District “D” Vice President from 2012-2015

 He’s been a member of Fort Polk Progress since 2010.

 Sandra McQuain is the Executive Director of the England Economic and Industrial Development District (EEIDD), which includes Alexandria International Airport.
 She joined EEIDD in December 2018.